Rendlesham Estate Sale - Outlying Portions

 Family History behind my Copies of these Documents

 The above particulars and plan were kept by my Great-Grandfather, Isaac Larter, who was the tenant farmer of Oak Farm (lot 5) at the time.
-He did not buy Oak Farm at the auction, but bought it six years later in 1920.
-My grandfather Jack Clayton (JC) Larter was born at Oak Farm (8-Jan-1905).
-He set up his family at Sandpit Farm in Bruisyard, but moved back over to Home Farm in Parham in 1943, from where he also farmed Oak Farm (and Elm Farm, as well as Moat Farm, shown as 'Framlingham Farm' on the above map).
-Later in life (which is how I remember them), Isaac and his wife Amy lived at Hatherleigh Farm (Heatherley Farm on the map).
+He did not buy Oak Farm at the above 1914 auction, but bought it six years later in 1920.
+Isaac's son, my grandfather Jack Clayton (JC) Larter, was born at Oak Farm (8-Jan-1905).
+Later, he set up his family at Sandpit Farm in Bruisyard, but moved back over to Home Farm in Parham in 1943, from where he also farmed Oak Farm (and Elm Farm, as well as Moat Farm, shown as 'Framlingham Farm' on the above map).
+Later in life (which is how I remember them), Isaac and his wife Amy lived at Hatherleigh Farm (Heatherley Farm on the map), which Isaac bought on 19 Apr 1913.
 They lived there until they died, aged 93, in 1969.
 My son Steve and his family now live at Oak Farm, from where he's looking after our diversification away from pure farming.

 John Larter, who lives at Rookery Farm (lot 4) today, tells me that Isaac's parents, Arthur and his wife Sarah (née Clayton), my Great-Great-Grandparents, moved from Bedfield to Rookery Farm on 29th September 1897 as tenants of the Rendlesham Estate with their 11 children, Jane, John, Isaac, Edward, Maud, Annie, Ada, Edith, Clayton, Arthur and Fred.
 However, the announcement of Arthur's death [FWN19220520] puts it the other way round: